Fonta1n3/FullyNoded-Server/README.md

 When installing Join Market it will automatically run the `wallet-tool.py` script to create a default config.

-If the user clicks "Configure JM" Join Market and Bitcoin Core will be configured by creating new RPC credentials for Join Market, saving them to a hidden cookie file and converting them to and rpc auth string which is then saved to your bitcoin.conf.
+If the user clicks "Configure JM" Join Market and Bitcoin Core will be configured by creating new RPC credentials for Join Market, saving them to a hidden cookie file and converting them to a rpc auth string which is saved to your bitcoin.conf.
 The port, network, chain and Tor host are all added to the Join Market config automatically.
 This configures Join Market to run the wallet daemon `jmwalletd.py` in conjunction with whatever chain Bitcoin Core is currently set to.
-As a side not changing the local Join
+As a side note changing the local Join
 Market RPC creds will not effect the remote connection as that is not reliant on RPC credentails, you can read about how Join Market remote connections work [here](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/JSON-RPC-API-using-jmwalletd.md).